Why Pick Up Dog Poop? The Dangers of Dog Feces

 Have you heard or even thought of these excuses before?
 Approximately 40% of dog-owning Americans polled have admitted they don't pick up after their pet.
 Unfortunately, cleaning up after your dog is your responsibility as a pet owner.
 Even if you keep your dog contained in your own yard, taking the time to regularly clean up after your dog helps keep your family and community safe.
 Once you discover the threats dog feces pose to humans and the environment, you won't want to leave the house without a plastic pick up bag again!

 Dog Poop Dangers

-Dog poop smells bad and no one likes stepping in it, but it is more than an inconvenience: it is a legitimate danger.
-Dog poop dangers come in several forms.
+Dog poop smells bad and no one likes stepping in it, but it is more than an inconvenience: it is a legitimate danger, and its dangers come in several forms.

 - It poisons grass and lawns.